Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

 - All interactions with `QCImage` go through the `Order` entity.
 - Invariants like “max image count” or “cannot approve an image twice” are enforced at the root level.

-> This ensures transactional integrity and encapsulates the rules for how images relate to orders.
+> This ensures transactional integrity and encapsulates the rules for how images relate to orderAggregates.
 >

 ---